Augusta Child Molestation Defense Attorney

 Child Molestation Defense

-Just because there is an allegation, does not mean that someone did what they are accused of doing.
+Even an unfounded allegation of child molestation can have a devastating impact.
 Child molestation cases are difficult to defend, and you or your family member need a lawyer who is experienced in defending these types of cases.

 Child Molestation Crimes